OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Deep Links and Custom URL Schemes

-An app can [set up deep links](https://developer.android.com/training/app-links/deep-linking) by adding _intent filters_ on the Android Manifest and extracting data from incoming intents to drive users to the right activity.
+An app can [set up deep links](https://developer.android.com/training/app-links/deep-linking) by adding _intent filters_ on the Android Manifest and extracting data from incoming intents to navigate users to the correct activity.
 It can even use any custom scheme prefix such as `myapp`, which will result in the URI prefix "myapp://".
-These kind of deep links are also referred to as "Custom URL Schemes" and are typically used as a form of inter-app communication where an app can define certain actions (including the corresponding parameters) that can be triggered by other apps.
+These kinds of deep links are also referred to as "Custom URL Schemes" and are typically used as a form of inter-app communication where an app can define certain actions (including the corresponding parameters) that can be triggered by other apps.

 This method of defining deep links via intent filters has an important issue: any other apps installed on a user's device can declare and try to handle the same intent (typically a custom URL scheme).
 This is known as **deep link collision** where any arbitrary application can declare control over the exact same URL custom scheme belonging to another application.
 In recent versions of Android this results in a so-called _disambiguation dialog_ being shown to the user and asking them to select the application that should handle the link.
 The user could make the mistake of choosing a malicious application instead of the legitimate one.